dotbts/BPA/README.md

 To contact us or ask a question, please fill out this form.

 ## Upcoming Meetings
+All meetings are held on Microsoft Teams.
+Please join the list to have the invites sent to you.
+The next collaboration meetings will be held:
 - Thursday, October 24, 2024 @ 3:00pm ET ; [Agenda](https://github.com/dotbts/BPA/wiki/2024-10-24)
 - Thursday, November 21, 2024 @ 3:00pm ET
 - Thursday, December 19, 2024 @ 3:00pm ET